Qarj/log-parsed-json/README.md

 -   Add quotes to keys
 -   Convert single quotes, backticks, curly quotes, escaped double quotes and double escaped double quotes to double quotes
 -   Merge strings concatenated with a `+` to a single string
+-   Remove additional double quote at start of key that gpt-3.5-turbo sometimes adds

 ## Installation